oliverklee/ext-seminars/Documentation/EN/Installation/SettingAccessRights/Index.rst

 - write access to the following tables (may be split into several groups): front-end users, addresses

-- allowed excludefields: front-end user: name, address, phone, fax, email, zip code, city, inactive; address: fax, mobile
+- allowed excludefields: front-end user: name, address, phone email, zip code, city, inactive; address: mobile

 - the front-end users system folder in their DB mounts